 Image and Platinum Print: Joshua TreeWorkshop with Don Messec

 Image and Platinum Print: Joshua Tree

 Limited to 6 to maintain a sense of seriousness and personal connection to place.

 Destination workshops are a favorite of mine.
 I love sharing places I shoot and the opportunity to be outdoors with other photographers.
-Workshop will include heading out early to get into interesting shooting locations.
+The workshop will include heading out early to get into interesting shooting locations.
 The first day we will go together and get the lay of the land, after which you may prefer to head out on your on to explore at your own pace.
 Some days we may reprieve from shooting to get lunch, discuss digital workflow for platinum-palladium negative making, and other interesting conversations, returning to shoot during evening light.
 I will bring everything we need to make digital negatives using PiezoDN and everything to make prints.
 We will have a welcoming-orientation dinner Sunday night and lay out the week at that time.
 Two days will be for printing.
 Spouses and partners are most welcome, the fee is small to tag along.
 My photo buddy Jim Hamstra will join us.
-He too has extensive field experience, but in places like Syria, Turkey, Australia, Cambodia and Vietnam.
+He too has extensive field experience but in places like Syria, Turkey, Australia, Cambodia, and Vietnam.
 We both live and shoot in the Southwestern US.

-There will be combination of group and personal instruction as seems appropriate.
+There will be a combination of group and personal instruction as seems appropriate.
 Some will desire being left on their own to shoot, others will want technical input, shot advice or digital workflow considerations.
 Time will be made for everyone to shoot on their own outside of group shoots.
 These moments are important interpersonal time to close off the sounds in our heads and connect with this special rugged but frail place.
 Groups shoots will be a matter of selected sites that allow, even promote, wandering off for personal shot selection.
-At the end of the workshop your biggest whine will be “why can’t we stay!?”
+At the end of the workshop, your biggest whine will be “why can’t we stay!?”

 Welcome and orientation dinner.